Therapy Dog & Service Dog Training Programs

 Most organized Therapy Dog Groups (i.e, Therapy Dogs International or Pet Partners), do require that the potential therapy dog pass the Canine Good Citizen (CGC) Examination.
 Some organizations have additional testing that is required to join the group.
 Joining a therapy dog group is becoming very popular as it is something that you and your dog can do together!

-The Service Dog program requires a free meet and greet, either in person or via Skype, to assess your dog for service work and the tasks you need for your disability.
-The next step is a commitment from you to work together anywhere from 6 months to 2 years (depending on your goals, your dog's age, and the tasks required for your service dog), and are involved in practicing on a daily basis with your dog during and after attending Dog Obedience Classes and Private Dog Training sessions in accordance with your individual program.
+Our Service Dog Training program requires a consultation by phone or Skype, to assess your dog for service work and discuss the tasks you need your dog to do for your disability.
+The next step is a commitment from you to work together anywhere from 6 months to 2 years (depending on your goals, your dog's age, and the tasks required for your service dog), and are involved in practicing on a daily basis with your dog during and after the Service Dog Training program.
+The Dog Obedience Classes required include Puppy/Beginner ($135), Middle School ($135), Canine Good Citizen (CGC) Prep ($159).
+After graduation, we start with Private Training sessions (starts at $125) in accordance with your dog's individual task training program for your disability and prepare for the Public Access Test.

-*Each dog enrolled in our Emotional Support Service Animal program is prepared to pass a Canine Good Citizen Exam and the Public Access Test (for airports and airplane travel).
+*Each dog enrolled in our Emotional Support Service Animal program starts with our Puppy/Beginner class.
+Then attends our Middle School class followed by the Canine Good Citizen (CGC) Prep class to prepare to pass the CGC Test, and further training sessions to prepare to pass the Public Access Test (PAT) (for airports and airplane travel).

 2. A Task Oriented Service Dog is involved as a mobility assistance dog, PTSD service dog, or autism service dog, which are examples of what a Task Oriented Service Dog would be.
 Task Oriented Service Dogs are specifically trained to perform certain tasks that are directly related to the person's disability.
 Task Oriented Service Dogs have public access everywhere with its owner, including airplane travel.